 - Wear waterproof trousers and thick warm socks that contain insulation to retain heat in a snowy environment.

 - Always carry extra clothing in case the temperature gets lower that you expect.

 To keep your feet warm and comfortable throughout your camping venture, it is important that you wear the right winter camping boots.
 But if the camping area is densely forested, put on lightweight boots.
 Any shoes you choose should have waterproof outer shells such as oiled leather or plastic.

 Carry instant food like, protein bars, nuts, and biscuits that take a little space and provide energy.
 Include plenty of carbohydrates in your diet to provide fuel for hiking and keep the body warm.

 - Backpack Essentials

-Apart from the normal camping equipment, there are other basic items you need to have in your backpack during camping.
+Apart from the normal camping equipment, there are other basic backpacking gear you need to have in your backpack during camping.

 - A sharp multi-purpose knife.

 - LED lantern light is perfect for providing adequate light around the campsite.
 Be sure to carry a LED flashlight to help you move around at night.
 Additionally, you can include a LED headlamp to free up both hands for optimized efficiency and convenience

 - Ensure you have a whistle, an emergency blanket, waterproof matches, candles, among others.